Wheat: Growing wheat

 Wheat is an annual crop.
 It can be planted in autumn and harvested in early summer as winter wheat in climates that are not too severe, or planted in spring and harvested in autumn as spring wheat.
 It is normally planted after tilling the soil by ploughing and then harrowing to kill weeds and create an even surface.
 The seeds are then scattered on the surface, or drilled into the soil in rows.

-Winter wheat lies dormant during a winter freeze.
-It needs to develop to a height of 10 to 15 cm before the cold intervenes, so as to be able to survive the winter; it requires a period with the temperature at or near freezing, its dormancy then being broken by the thaw or rise in temperature.
+Winter wheat lies dormant during a winter freeze; it requires a long period below 4°C, and suffers heat stress and low yield if temperatures rise above 32°C. Winter wheat needs to develop to a height of 10 to 15 cm before the cold intervenes, so as to be able to survive the winter; it requires a period with the temperature at or near freezing, its dormancy then being broken by the thaw or rise in temperature.

 Spring wheat does not undergo dormancy.
+It grows best at between 21 and 24°C, but can tolerate a range between 4°C and 35°C. Germination below 4°C or maturation above 35°C reduce crop yield.

 Wheat requires a deep soil, preferably a loam with organic matter, and available minerals including soil nitrogen, phosphorus, and potassium.
 An acid and peaty soil is not suitable.
-Wheat needs some 30 to 38 cm of rain in the growing season to form a good crop of grain.
+It needs some 30 to 38 cm of rain in the growing season to form a good crop of grain.

-The farmer may intervene while the crop is growing to add fertilizer, water by irrigation, or pesticides such as herbicides to kill broad-leaved weeds or insecticides to kill insect pests.
+The farmer may intervene while the crop is growing to add fertiliser, water by irrigation, or pesticides such as herbicides to kill broad-leaved weeds or insecticides to kill insect pests.
 The farmer may assess soil minerals, soil water, weed growth, or the arrival of pests to decide timely and cost-effective corrective actions, and crop ripeness and water content to select the right moment to harvest.
 Harvesting involves reaping, cutting the stems to gather the crop; and threshing, breaking the ears to release the grain; both steps are carried out by a combine harvester.
 The grain is then dried so that it can be stored safe from mould fungi.